Avenues of available funding

 Examples of expenses that are ineligible and/or excluded from SSHRC support for tools include:

-- tools where the total costs associated with the tool exceed the maximums described in Avenues of Available Funding above;
+- tools where the total costs associated with the tool exceed the maximums described in the Avenues of available funding section;

-- tools where the total costs associated with the tool, split across multiple SSHRC applications, exceed the maximums described in Avenues of Available Funding above;
+- tools where the total costs associated with the tool, split across multiple SSHRC applications, exceed the maximums described in the Avenues of available funding section;

 - digitization of collections or archives;